thefrontside/effection/website/docs/guides/spawn.md

 });
 ```

-This works, but it slightly inefficient.
-How can we run both `fetch` operations concurrently?
+This works, but it slightly inefficient because we are running the fetches one
+after the other.
+How can we run both `fetch` operations at the same time?

 ### Using `async/await`

-If we were using `async/await` we might do something like this:
+If we were just using `async/await` and not using Effection, we might do
+something like this to fetch the dates at the same time:

 ``` javascript
 async function() {